 Health and safety: The high temperatures and pressures used in SCWO and subcritical water oxidation processes require special safety precautions.

-Capacity: Current SCWO demonstration units are capable of treating 500 kg/h, while full-scale units can be designed to treat up to 10,000 kg/h (Marrone 2013)
+Capacity: Current SCWO demonstration units are capable of treating 0.5 t/h, while full-scale units can be designed to treat up to 10 t/h (Marrone 2013).

 Other practical issues: Earlier designs were plagued by reliability, corrosion and plugging problems.
 Current vendors claim to have addressed these problems through the use of special reactor designs and corrosion-resistant materials.

 State of commercialization: A full-scale SWCO commercial facility with the capacity to treat 2 tonnes of waste per day was installed in 2005 and is in operation in Japan (JESCO, 2009d).
-In addition, the SCWO process has been approved for full-scale development and use in the chemical-weapon destruction programme of the United States There are plants in commercial operation also in France and Korea (Marrone et al, 2013).
+In addition, the SCWO process has been approved for full-scale development and use in the chemical-weapon destruction programme of the United States There are plants in commercial operation also in France and Korea.
+(Marrone et al, 2013).

 (k) Thermal and metallurgical production of metals